-- Google's own: Chromecast with Google TV - Snow
+Chromecast with Google TV - Snow

 The Chromecast with Google TV replaces the Chromecast Ultra and does everything of its predecessor and more.
 It can cast content from an Android or iOS device, allow users to browse content among several apps without switching, and control smart home devices.
 It also comes with a dedicated voice remote equipped with Google Assistant.

-New TV: Hisense Android Smart TVs (U7G, U8G, U9G)
+Hisense Android Smart TVs (U7G, U8G, U9G)

 Those looking to upgrade their screen can go with the 2021 suite of Hisense 4K ULED televisions.
 Each model features a refresh rate of 120 Hz and an HDMI 2.1 port if you have one of the latest consoles to plug in as well.
 The range of televisions even includes a Game Mode Pro option that automatically adjusts settings to minimize input lag and screen tearing.

-Beef stick: Nvidia Shield Android TV 4K HDR
+NVIDIA Shield Android TV 4K HDR

-Nvidia has its own streaming stick that is beefier than the competition with a Tegra X1+ processor, built-in Google Assistant and is compatible with Alexa.
-The Shield TV also supports GeForce Now, Nvidia's own cloud streaming service.
+NVIDIA has its own streaming stick that is beefier than the competition with a Tegra X1+ processor, built-in Google Assistant, and is compatible with Alexa.
+The Shield TV also supports GeForce Now, NVIDIA's own cloud streaming service.
 GeForce Now lets you stream games you already own on PC from the cloud instead of directly from the computer.

-Beef box: Nvidia Shield Android TV Pro 4K HDR
+NVIDIA Shield Android TV Pro 4K HDR

-Cheap stick: Onn.
+Onn.
 FHD Streaming Stick

 Walmart recently entered the streaming device wars with its own Android TV hardware.
 The onn.
 FHD Streaming Stick does not come with many frills, but it is one of the cheapest options to play Stadia games on the television.
 It has Chromecast built-in and comes with a remote with a dedicated Google Assistant button to control using voice.

-Cheap box: Onn.
+Onn.
 UHD Streaming Device

-OLED: Philips 4K UHD OLED Android TV
+Philips 4K UHD OLED Android TV

 Philips also has a suite of OLED televisions, but two specific models will officially support Stadia: 805 and 935.
-The OLED televisions feature Ambilight, which are LED lights around the edge of the television and glow according to what is presented on the screen.
+The OLED televisions feature Ambilight, LED lights around the edge of the television and glow according to what is presented on the screen.

-More TVs: TCL Class 5-Series and 6-Series (with Google TV)
+TCL Class 5-Series and 6-Series (with Google TV)

-TCL has added its own line of 5-Series and 6-Series televisions that support Google TV, and therefore can play Stadia games.
-The 5-Series is the cheaper line and supports a QLED HDR screen with up to 60 Hz at 4K resolution.
+TCL has added its own line of 5-Series and 6-Series televisions that support Google TV and therefore can play Stadia games.
+The 5-Series is cheaper and supports a QLED HDR screen with up to 60 Hz at 4K resolution.
 The 6-Series offers Wi-Fi 6 and a Mini-LED QLED screen with up to 120 Hz at 4K resolution, which is great if you also own a PlayStation 5 or Xbox Series X|S.

 That's not all

 That leaves the Chromecast with Google TV, Onn.
 FHD Streaming Stick, and the Onn.
 UHD Streaming Device as some of the best options to easily start playing Stadia games on the television.
 The three are the cheapest on the list and do not require any assembly, such as placing it on a large TV stand or wall mounting.
-The other options may have more power than you need for a much higher price.
+However, the other options may have more power than you need for a much higher price.

 While this is the list of Android TV devices that will officially support Stadia, the game streaming service will work on most Android TV OS devices.
-Google said that those with different models can opt into an "experimental support" feature, though it warns users it is still in development and may not work perfectly.
+Google said those with different models can opt into an "experimental support" feature, though it warns users that it is still in development and may not work perfectly.
 If it doesn't, the company also said testing it and submitting feedback will be easier for adding more officially supported devices in the future.